 (3) In this regulation —

-“electrical installing work” means electrical installing work other than minor work or maintenance work;

 “preliminary notice” means preliminary notice in a form approved by the Director and duly completed;

-“the required time”, in relation to giving preliminary notice of proposed electrical installing work, means —
+“the required time”, in relation to giving preliminary notice of proposed notifiable work, means —

-(a) at least 3 working days before the proposed electrical installing work is begun, if the electrical contractor requires advice from the relevant supply authority in relation to the proposed electrical installing work before it is begun; or
+(a) at least 3 working days before the proposed notifiable work is begun, if the electrical contractor requires advice from the relevant network operator in relation to the proposed notifiable work before it is begun; or

-(b) at any time before the proposed electrical installing work is begun, if the electrical contractor does not require such advice.
+(b) at any time before the proposed notifiable work is begun, if the electrical contractor does not require such advice.

 [Regulation 51 inserted in Gazette 6 Sep 1996 p.
-4417.]
+4417; amended in Gazette 31 Dec 2007 p.
+6524 and 6539.]

 52. Notice of completion

-(1) Subject to subregulation (2), an electrical contractor who carries out any electrical installing work, including minor work but excluding maintenance work, or causes any electrical installing work, including minor work but excluding maintenance work, to be carried out, commits an offence if upon completion of the electrical installing work a notice of completion, in a form approved by the Director and duly completed, is not prepared in respect of the work and sent to the relevant supply authority —
+(1) Subject to subregulation (2), an electrical contractor who carries out any notifiable work, or causes any notifiable work to be carried out, commits an offence unless, within the period of 3 days after the completion of the notifiable work, a notice of completion, in a form approved by the Director and duly completed, is prepared by the electrical contractor in respect of the notifiable work and delivered to the relevant network operator.

-(a) in the case of electrical work, other than minor work, within 3 working days;

-(b) in the case of minor work, within 28 days.
+(1a) An electrical contractor who fails to keep a copy of the notice of completion for the period of 5 years after the completion of the notifiable work commits an offence.

-(2) Subregulation (1) does not apply to electrical installing work carried out, or caused to be carried out, by an electrical contractor exempted in writing by the Director from the requirement to prepare and send a notice of completion, subject to any conditions that are imposed in respect of the exemption.
+(2) Subregulation (1) does not apply to notifiable work carried out, or caused to be carried out, by an electrical contractor exempted in writing by the Director from the requirement to prepare and send a notice of completion, subject to any conditions that are imposed in respect of the exemption.

+(2a) A notice of completion is to contain a declaration, signed or executed by the electrical contractor who prepared the notice of completion, that the notifiable work to which the notice applies has been checked and tested and is safe and complies with these regulations.

-(3) An electrical contractor who sends a notice of completion to the relevant supply authority in respect of electrical installing work that has not been completed commits an offence.
+(3) An electrical contractor who sends a notice of completion to the relevant network operator in respect of notifiable work that has not been completed commits an offence.

-(4) In subregulation (1) —

-“minor work” does not include minor work carried out at a mine.
+[(4) repealed]

 [Regulation 52 amended in Gazette 23 Dec 1994 p.
 7134; 6 Sep 1996 p.
-4417-18.]
+4417-18; 31 Dec 2007 p.
+6524-5 and 6539.]